PCCW: Viu

-Viu is an Over-the-top (OTT) video service operated by PCCW Media providing popular Korean dramas and variety shows.
+Viu is an Over-the-top (OTT) video service operated by PCCW Media, providing popular Korean dramas and variety shows.

 ViuTV

-ViuTV and ViuTVsix are a general entertainment television channel in Hong Kong operated by HK Television Entertainment (HKTVE).
-The channel serves as a free-to-air outlet of television programmes shown on the channels operated by Now TV.
+ViuTV and ViuTVsix are a general entertainment television channels in Hong Kong operated by HK Television Entertainment (HKTVE).
+The channel serves as a free-to-air outlet for television programmes shown on the channels operated by Now TV.
 In 2015, HK Television Entertainment was granted a 12-year free-to-air television broadcast license by the Hong Kong Government.

 Lenovo PCCW Solutions

 PCCW Solutions is the information technology services and business process outsourcing (BPO) division of PCCW.
 Press releases prior to February 2006 refer to PCCW Solutions by the name Unihub.
 Unihub was a re-branding of PCCW's Business eSolutions division, from 1 September 2003.

 Business eSolutions division formed a venture with China Telecom to provide IT solutions to major business organisations in 2002.
 This was in addition to PCCW's PCITC alliance with Sinopec, formed to serve Sinopec plus other players in China's petrochemical sector.
 The division also contributed to the new Hong Kong Identity Card system in 2003.

-In early 2003, Business eSolutions entered a contract to provide services for Bank of China's credit-card back office processing system in China.
+In early 2003, Business eSolutions entered a contract to provide services for Bank of China's credit card back office processing system in China.
 It also extended a 2002 enterprise resource planning (ERP) project into more provinces for China Mobile and completed the flight information display system (FIDS) for Xiamen Airport, and a human resource management and financial management system for the Hong Kong Council of Social Service.

+On 15 August 2022, PCCW and Lenovo started a strategic partnership to create a technology solutions business, forming Lenovo PCCW Solutions (LPS).